 Frequently asked questions

 In most surgeries, a female practice nurse or GP will carry out the smear test.
 If this is not possible at your GP surgery and you would prefer this, please contact another GP surgery.
-If you have any questions about this, please call the information line.
+If you have any questions about this, please contact the information line.
 The telephone number is listed on the invitation letter.